solana-mobile/dapp-publishing/PUBLISHING.md

 ## Setup
 Please follow the instructions in [README.md](packages/cli/README.md) to set up the `dapp-store` CLI tooling

+## RPC endpoints

+By default, the `dapp-store` CLI interacts with **Devnet**.
+This facilitates experimentation and testing, before you are ready to publish your app on Mainnet Beta.
+To publish to Mainnet Beta, add the `-u <mainnet_beta_rpc_url>` parameter to all commands below.
+If you have a private RPC URL, it is strongly recommended that you use that.
+If you do not yet have a private RPC URL, you can make use of the [public endpoint](https://docs.solana.com/cluster/rpc-endpoints#mainnet-beta) (but be cognizant of the rate and usage limits).

 ## Step-by-step walkthrough of dApp publishing

 ### Where do the files for my dApp go?